vijay0707/docker-101/README.md

 ## 🧑‍💻 Getting Started

 ### Prerequisites:
-- **Basic Command Line Knowledge**: Some familiarity with Linux/Windows command line will be helpful.
+- **Basic Command Line Knowledge**: Familiarity with terminal commands will help you follow along with the exercises.
-- **Install Docker**: Make sure Docker is installed on your machine.
-You can follow [this guide](https://docs.docker.com/get-docker/) to install Docker for your platform.
+- **Install Docker**: Set up Docker on your machine by following the official [Docker installation guide](https://docs.docker.com/get-docker/).

-Once Docker is installed, verify by running:
+Once you have Docker installed, verify the installation by running:
 ```bash
 docker --version
 ```